 Table of Contents

-Income comes to mind when you think of the rich and wealthy.
-From a young age, I thought a high income, acquired through education and skills, was the key to becoming wealthy.
+From a young age, I thought high income, acquired through education and skills, was the most important factor to grow wealth.

 But I was wrong.